saezlab/CellNOptR/2_usage.md

 # II.
 Network Processing

 To prepare the prior knowledge network for training, we first apply two pre-processing steps: **i)**In *compression* we reduce and simplify the network by removing species that are neither measured nor perturbed without impairing tha logical consistency of the network. **ii)**In *expansion* all the logical operations from each interactions are added.

+# III.
+Training

+Training involves the identification of the sub-models of the processed *PKN* which better explains and fits the data by minimizing the mean squared deviation \Theta_f between model prediction and the actual measurements.